Karl von Wenninger: Military career

 When World War I broke out, he initially remained the Bavarian military representative as part of the Great Headquarters.
 In recognition of his services, Wenninger was awarded the Knight's Cross of the Order of Merit of the Bavarian Crown on September 27, 1914.
-Associated with this was the elevation to the personal nobility status, and he was accordingly allowed to be known as "Ritter von Wenninger" after his entry in the nobility register.
+This award elevated him to personal nobility status, and he was permitted to assume the title Ritter von Wenninger upon his enrollment in the nobility register.

 After his promotion to lieutenant general on September 10, 1914, Wenninger became commander of the Bavarian Cavalry Division on November 7, 1914.
 He led the unit in the First Battle of Ypres and the subsequent trench warfare in Flanders.
-In March 1915, Wenninger took over command of the 3rd Royal Bavarian Division at Artois.
+In March 1915, Wenninger took over command of the 3rd Royal Bavarian Division in Artois.
 In September and October, the division was able to prevent multiple breakthrough attempts during the battles taking place near La Bassée and Arras.
 During the Battle of the Somme, the division defended the Martinpuich section of the Foureaux Forest.
 In April 1917, the division was on the Arras front south of the Scarpe.
-During the Battle of Arras, Wenninger succeeded in repelling three attacks by the English and stabilized his front sector.
+During the Battle of Arras, Wenninger succeeded in repelling three attacks by the British and stabilized his front sector.

-For this achievement, King Ludwig III rewarded Wenninger with the knighthood of the Military Order of Max Joseph on April 23, 1917.
+For this achievement, King Ludwig III rewarded Wenninger with the Knight's Cross of the Military Order of Max Joseph on April 23, 1917.
 Shortly thereafter, Wilhelm II awarded him the Pour le Mérite on May 1, 1917.

 On June 5, 1917, he was appointed commander of the XVIII Reserve Corps, which at the time was in front of Verdun.
-From here it was transferred to the Romanian Front in July and took part in the German summer offensive in August and September.
-During the breakthrough battle of Putna and Susita, his troops succeeded in taking Muncelul.
+The corps was transferred to the Romanian Front in July and took part in the German summer offensive in August and September.
+During the breakthrough battles of Putna and Susita, his troops succeeded in capturing Muncelul.
 Wenninger was killed in the Battle of Mărășești on September 8, 1917.